zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 ```
 The limiting case `N = 0` evaluates to `( D )`.

-## III Extension of Conditional Operator
+## III.
+Extension of Conditional Operator
 In order to combine the conditional operator [[2]](#2-programming-languages---c--isoiec-148822017e-816-conditional-operator-exprcond-httpstimsong-cppgithubiocppwpn4659exprcond) easily with the `std::unreachable()` from proposal P0627R3 [[4]](#4-function-to-mark-unreachable-code-httpswg21linkp0627r3) the handing of void types on conditional operators has to be relaxed.

 In C++ 17 the following rule holds: for a conditional operator [[2]](#2-programming-languages---c--isoiec-148822017e-816-conditional-operator-exprcond-httpstimsong-cppgithubiocppwpn4659exprcond):